 I have experience in working with bereavement and other losses, ill health/disability, stress, anxiety, depression, domestic abuse, relationship issues, addictions, anger, overeating, life transitions, low self esteem and other issues.

-I am an integrative counsellor with a person-centred core.
+I am a pluralistic counsellor with a person-centred core.
 This means that above all I will listen sensitively and carefully, accepting you and what you say without judging you, and providing you with the time and space to explore your thoughts and feelings.
 Much of our work together may be 'just talking'.
-However there are many ways to work in counselling and I can offer other more structured techniques if these seem more useful.
+However there are many ways to work in counselling and I can offer other techniques if they seem more useful.

 The starting point will be a conversation about what you hope to get out of counselling and what we might do to begin to address the issue.
 Perhaps you already know what your goals are but it can be difficult at first to know what you want to achieve, in which case we can take time to understand why you're seeking counselling.

 I aim to provide a safe space in which you feel you are an equal partner and where you can establish and identify your preferences.
 For example, you might want to focus on what’s happening now, or in the past, or the future, and I will respect that.
 I will give you the opportunity to say if something we do hasn't been helpful and I encourage comments and feedback.

 I work one-to-one with individual clients.
 My counselling room is in a quiet part of St Andrews, 10 minutes' walk from the centre of town.
 I am available during daytimes on Wednesday and Thursday.

 Training, qualifications & experience